Search Railroad Sites For:

 We end with a shot of an 'almost Virgin look alike', what British correspondent Paul Hutchinson tells me is a Southwest

-2 class 458 electric, taken from my Virgin Airways 747 at about 10,000 feet, somewhere near Windsor.
+2 class 458 electric, taken from my Virgin Airways 747 at about 10,000 feet, somewhere near Windsor, in 2005.
 Oh well, I thought it was a Voyager, but since it's a fun picture I'm including it.
 Like Virgin Trains, the airline provides friendly service and seems very customer focused (though I'm sure some of my UK friends would question that observation as applied to Virgin Trains!).

 We'll be posting many more photos from our recent UK travels, so check back often.